Edward Olivares Player Props: Royals vs. Dodgers

 Edward Olivares At The Plate

+- He has hit a long ball in six games this year (9.7%), leaving the park in 2.6% of his chances at the plate.

-- In 62.3% of his 61 games this season, Olivares has picked up at least one hit.
-He's also had 11 multi-hit games.
+- In 13 games this season, Olivares has picked up an RBI, with more than one RBI once.

-- Olivares has driven in a run in 13 games this year (21.3%), including one multiple-RBI game.
+- He has scored in 23 games this year (37.1%), including multiple runs in six games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.